harry-graham/harry-graham.github.io/_posts/2023-07-12-implementing-factory-pattern.md

 ### Review of this pattern

 There may be a level of complexity here, but the code feels clean and is abstracted away from the end-to-end tests into its own file.
-As a result, the tests are much simpler and easier to read.
+As a result, the tests are simpler and easier to read.

 Overall, this approach is reusable, DRY, scaleable, and easier to maintain, whilst still allowing for DAMP and readable tests.